 PSYC 220 - ENVIRONMENTAL PSYCHOLOGY

-This course explores the interaction of humans with the designed physical environment.
-Topics include personal space, territoriality, and crowding, as well as the effects of noise and temperature on humans.
+This course explores the interaction of humans with the designed physical environment and with natural environments.
+Topics include cognitive maps and wayfinding, personal space, territoriality, privacy, and environmental attitudes and behavior.
 Emphasis is placed on theories of environment-behavior relationships and applications of environmental psychology in architecture and urban planning, with particular focus on contributions of psychology to design of sustainable buildings and communities.
 Hours credit: 3.
 Prerequisite: PSYC 105R or permission of the instructor.
-Offered alternative years.
+Alternate years:

 PSYC 227 - RESEARCH METH IN PSYC I

-An introduction to the research process as it is practiced in Psychology.
-Most of this course is focused on the application of statistical principles in that process.
-Statistical topics include sampling, descriptive statistics, statistical inference, and introduction to both nonparametric and parametric statistical tests.
+An introduction to statistical analysis as it is practiced in Psychology.
+Topics include sampling, descriptive statistics, statistical inference, and introduction to both nonparametric and parametric statistical tests.
 Students will also gain experience reading articles from the research literature and begin the library work for a project that will be completed in Research Methods II.
 Hours credit: 3.
-Prerequisites: Psychology 105R or permission of the instructor.
-A student may receive credit for two of these courses: MATH 227, POL 231, PSYC 227R or SOC 396.
+Prerequisite: PSYC 105R or permission of the instructor.
+A student may receive credit for two of these courses: MATH 227, POL 231, PSYC 227, or SOC 396.

 PSYC 228 - RESEARCH METH IN PSYCHOLOGY II